josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🩸_the_romanovs_and_british_aristocratic_imagination.md

 ---

-# ☕️ VIII.
-Post-Imperial Britain And The Fear Of Collapse
+## ☕️ Post-Imperial Britain And The Fear Of Collapse

 The Romanovs remained emotionally significant partly because Britain itself entered:
 - imperial contraction,